Artist Diploma in Performance

 If you require a visa to study at the RCM, you must meet the English language requirements before the RCM is permitted to sponsor your visa application.

 How to apply

-The application deadline for UCAS Conservatoires has now passed for September 2021 entry (except for candidates applying to audition in Bangkok, Hong Kong, Singapore and New York).
+The application deadline for UCAS Conservatoires has now passed for September 2021 entry.
 Late applications may be accepted where places remain.
 Contact email@example.com to check availability before submitting a late application.